 Hi my name is Mar and I am a grateful believer in Jesus Christ.
-I struggle with codependency, I’m the daughter of alcoholics and I struggle with compulsive overeating.
+I struggle with codependency, I’m the daughter of alcoholics.

 I am so grateful for doing this teaching this week as the holidays have been a difficult time for me.
 Before CR I would get into a bad headspace of what I don’t have during the holidays rather than what I do have.

 I listened to a Celebrate Recovery podcast and learned about the 3 Circles Method.
 I felt so strongly about doing this for myself that I wanted to share it with you and I am grateful for the opportunity.

 James has become one of my go to books of the Bible.
 Several years ago after I was first separated, I was missing something from my life.
 I grew up Catholic.
 We went to Church every week and I went to Catholic school for all 12 years.
 But my faith had become quiet in my adult life.

 So I started searching for a new Church home.
 It’s funny those of you who are Catholic know this but Catholics do not study the Bible.
 I found that by doing Bible Studies there were so many people I didn’t know about.
 There is Wisdom, Strength, Courage, Hope and Grace.

 Everywhere I turned at first, I found James.
 James 1:2-3 Dear brothers and sisters when troubles of any kind come your way, consider it an opportunity of great joy.
 For you know when your faith is tested, your endurance has a chance to grow.

 Great joy in trials, my life was falling apart how could this possibly be joy.
 My life continued to spiral into chaos but I never stopped searching.
 I knew there was more for me and my life.